HanWenfang/syncless/README.txt

      ssl.wrap_socket.
 No non-blocking equivalent is provided for the constructor functions ssl.sslwrap_simple and socket.ssl.

+Q25.
+Does Syncless have a remote interactive Python console (backdoor)?

+A25.
+Yes, it's in the syncless.remote_console module.
+You can start the
+     server using:

+       $ python -m syncless.remote_console 5454

+     Example client connection with line editing (readline):

+       $ python -m syncless.backdoor_client 127.0.0.1 5454

+     Example client connection without line editing:

+       $ telnet 127.0.0.1 5454

+     See more in the docstring of the syncless.remote_console module.

+     The primary purpose of the RemoteConsole is to enable simple debugging of long-running servers based on Syncless.
+Please note that the Python debugger is not supported (may or may not work, most probably it won't work), the typical use case of the RemoteConsole for debugging is that the user evaluates Python statements and expression to understand and manipulate the state (memory) of a long-running server.
+See the docstring of the syncless.remote_console module for instructions for enabling the RemoteConsole for your server application.

 Links
 ~~~~~
 * doc: related: eventlet vs gevent: